 ECL / Provision should be included but has no impact on the RAROC calculation.

-Appendix N – HO IFRS9 calculation methodology
+Appendix O – HO IFRS9 calculation methodology

 Head Office has developed IFRS9 calculation methodology for the Branch requirements in order to measure and report ‘Expected Credit Loss’.

 Expected Credit Loss (“ECL”) =Probability of Default (“PD”) * Loss Given Default (“LGD”)* Exposure at Default (“EAD”)